Showing posts with label Arctic. Show all posts

 Methane

-The image below shows hourly in situ methane measurements well above 2400 ppb.
-The image is adapted from an image issued by NOAA November 23, 2025, showing methane hourly averages recorded at the Barrow Atmospheric Baseline Observatory (BRW), a NOAA facility located near Utqiaġvik (formerly Barrow), Alaska, at 71.32 degrees North latitude.
+The methane danger is illustrated by the image below that shows hourly average in situ methane measurements well above 2400 ppb (parts per billion).
+The image is adapted from an image issued by NOAA December 13, 2025.
+The image shows methane recorded over the past few years at the Barrow Atmospheric Baseline Observatory (BRW), a NOAA facility located near Utqiaġvik (formerly Barrow), Alaska, at 71.32 degrees North latitude.

 Climate Emergency Declaration